UedaTakeyuki/mh-z19/README.md

 ./autostart.sh --on
 ```

-Turn off this as follows:
+You can tTurn off this as follows:

 ```
 ./autostart.sh --off
 ```

-Check current status as follows:
+Also, You can check current status as follows:

 ```